snake-charmer-devs/snake-charmer/FAQ.md

 ### What are the advantages of Snake Charmer over Anaconda, Canopy or Sage?

-Anaconda and Canopy are Scientific Python distributions providing free editions, but they are dependent on the support of a commercial organisation.
+Anaconda and Canopy are Scientific Python distributions providing free editions, but they have licensing limitations and closed ecosystems.
 None of the advantages of VMs described above apply to these distros.
 Sage is open source, run by a non-profit, and available as a VM, but is quite academic and focused largely on pure maths.